stevennowen/Travelling-Salesman-Solver/README.md

 # Travelling Salesman Solver
 ### overview
 This Ruby program is designed to solve the Traveling Salesman Problem (TSP) by finding the shortest possible route that visits a given set of cities exactly once and returns to the starting city.
 It takes an adjacency matrix, representing the distances or costs between each pair of cities, as input.
-The core of the program utilizes a dynamic programming approach
+The core of the program utilizes a dynamic programming approach.

 ### Algorithm
 The solver calculates the minimum cost to reach subsets of cities, storing these intermediate results through memoization.
 It uses a bitmask to represent the set of visited cities in each subproblem.
 The main logic first determines the optimal cost by considering all possible first "hops" from the starting city and then recursively calculating the best path through the remaining unvisited cities using the memoized dynamic programming function.